cs1302uga/cs1302-str-list/README.md

   You are not permitted to use one implementation of the `StringList` interface in another implementation.
-For example, you cannot use the `ArrayStringList` class inside of your `LinkedStringList` class or vise versa.
+For example, you cannot use the `ArrayStringList` class inside of your `LinkedStringList` class or vice versa.
 Additionally, `BaseStringList` cannot depend on either of the `StringList` implementations; however, it can (and should) depend on the `StringList` interface itself.
 If you have any questions about this, then please ask your instructor.

   You can check this using the `jdeps` tool.
 Inspect the output of the command below after everything is compiled.
-You don't want to see `ArrayStringList` pointing to `LinkedStringList` or vise-versa.
+You don't want to see `ArrayStringList` pointing to `LinkedStringList` or vice versa.

   ```
   $ jdeps -v -cp cs1302-str-list.jar bin